Neurological effects of hydrocodone.

 - Look for non-opioid therapy options first.

-- Start your therapy with the lowest dose necessary, and increase the dose slowly — and only if needed.
+- Start therapy with the lowest dose necessary, and increase the dose slowly — and only if needed.

-- Limit your opioid therapy for acute pain to less than three days.
+- Limit opioid therapy for acute pain to less than three days.
 Prescribing opioids for more than seven days should typically be rare.

 Naproxen (Aleve) is a drug that works slower than ibuprofen (Advil), but in the end will offer longer-term relief compared to the short-term benefit of ibuprofen.
 Furthermore, it is much better at targeting muscle tissue inflammations, pain that could be caused by a sprain, arthritis, or strained muscles. —Curiosity Aroused